drshahizan/research-design/materials/rq.md

 * **Vagueness:** "Can computers think?" is a philosophical question.
 A more specific and researchable question would  explore capabilities and limitations of AI in mimicking human cognitive processes.
 * **Speculation:** "Will quantum computing become mainstream?" is difficult to research.
 A better question might be, "What challenges hinder the widespread adoption of quantum computing?"

-**Elements of a Strong Research Question:**

-* **Clarity:** The question should be clearly stated and understandable by someone familiar with the field.
-* **Focus:** The question should target a specific aspect of computer science.
-* **Complexity:** The question should require in-depth research and analysis, not a simple answer.
-* **Contestability:** The question should allow for debate and exploration of different solutions or perspectives.

 **Examples of Effective Research Questions:**

 1. **"How can machine learning algorithms be optimized to improve their performance in predicting stock market trends?"**: This question is clear, focused on a specific topic (machine learning and stock market prediction), complex (requires understanding and application of machine learning algorithms), and arguable (different algorithms and optimization techniques can lead to different results).